katzenpost/katzenpost/HACKING/index.rst

   https://www.freehaven.net/anonbib/cache/stop-and-go.pdf

 The Katzenpost server repository has several coding themes which you should become familiar with before making a contribution.
-Besides the composite Worker type mentioned above, it's important that the server side not have any unbounded resource consumption such as spawning new go routines.
+The server must not have any unbounded resource consumption such as spawning new go routines for example.

 Exercising Katzenpost with Kimchi